erangell/kfest2024/readme.md

 *Ideas for Kansasfest 2024*

-- MareMac directory has modifications to WindsMARE to run on a modern Mac
+- MareMac directory has modifications to WindsMARE to run on a modern Mac.
+It can also run on a Raspberry Pi.
   - For information about WindsMARE: https://mare.hoardersheaven.net/
   - Help documentation for WindsMARE: https://www.winds.org/helptext/
   - Recommended MUD client for people new to MUDs: https://www.mudlet.org/